 Here are a few of the dazzling light displays in Pennsylvania that are my favorites.
 In selecting these brilliant illuminations, we looked at the number of lights, theme, use of lights, other decorations, activities, and events in conjunction with the lights.
 They are listed in no particular order.

 1. Koziar’s Christmas Village

 Walk through a magical winter wonderland, illuminated by over a million lights.
 The twinkling journey through the village will include stops at quaint shops, a kissing bridge, and some delicious food.
-Koziar’s Christmas Village will welcome guests through January 2.
+Koziar’s Christmas Village will welcome guests from November 5 through January 1.
 You can find Koziar’s about 15 miles northwest of Reading.
 Koziar’s is a seasonal attraction.

 Koziar’s Christmas Village was awarded the Best Outdoor Display in the World by Display World Magazine.
-Recently it was nominated as one of USA Today’s Best Public Holiday Lights Display in 2020.
+It was nominated as one of USA Today’s Best Public Holiday Lights Displays in 2020.

 Pro Tip: Friday, Saturday, and Sunday nights are the busiest, and you must purchase timed tickets in advance online.
 Check out their website for more details.

 2. Festival Of Lights At Stone Hedge Golf Course

 The Festival of Lights at Stone Hedge Golf Course presents a dazzling drive-through display on their back nine, covering approximately 2.5 miles.
 They estimate that over four million bulbs are used in their light show.
 The best part about the Festival of Lights is that every display is made here in the U.S. They made some of their own displays by drawing up the designs and having their welders make the frames, and then they added the wires and bulbs.
 Several new light displays have been added for 2022.